Terry Southern: Paris, 1948–1952

 Southern left the United States in September 1948, using a G.I.
-Bill grant to travel to France, where he studied at the Faculté Des Lettres of the Sorbonne.
+Bill grant to travel to France, where he ostensibly pursued graduate studies at the Faculté Des Lettres of the Sorbonne; as funding was not contingent on the conferral of a degree or certificate, this was a common expedience employed by American bohemians of the era who wished to avail themselves of postwar France's enduringly favorable exchange rate, flourishing illicit markets and comparative dearth of discrimination against African Americans.
 His four-year stint in Paris was a crucial formative influence, both on his development as a writer and on the evolution of his "hip" persona.
 During this period he made many important friendships and social contacts as he became a central figure in the expatriate American café society of the 1950s.
 He became close friends with Mason Hoffenberg (with whom he subsequently co-wrote the novel Candy), Alexander Trocchi, John Marquand, Mordecai Richler, Aram Avakian (filmmaker, photographer and brother of Columbia Records jazz producer George Avakian), and jazz musician and motorsport enthusiast Allen Eager.
 He also met expatriate American writer James Baldwin and leading French intellectuals Jean Cocteau, Jean-Paul Sartre, and Albert Camus.

 Southern frequented the Cinémathèque Française in Paris and saw jazz performances by leading bebop musicians including Charlie Parker, Dizzy Gillespie, Bud Powell, Thelonious Monk, and Miles Davis, evoked in his classic "You're Too Hip, Baby".
 During the early 1950s he wrote some of his best short stories, including "The Butcher" and "The Automatic Gate", both published in David Burnett's New-Story magazine.
 His story "The Accident" was the first short story published in the Paris Review in its founding issue (1953); it was followed by "The Sun and the Still-born Stars" in issue #4.
 Southern became closely identified with the Paris Review and its founders, Peter Matthiessen, Harold L. "Doc" Humes, and George Plimpton, and he formed a lifelong friendship with Plimpton.
-He met French model Pud Gadiot during 1952; a romance soon blossomed and the couple married just before they moved to New York City.
+He met French model Pud Gadiot in 1952; a romance soon blossomed and the couple married just before they moved to New York City.